claudio-dg/assignment_1/README.md

 This function implements the algorithm with which the robot decides what location to visit next.
 First it calls the reasoner to reson about the ontology and to updare robot timestamp (this is necessary to see when non visited rooms become urgent), then it querys the ontology to know what are the rooms that robot can reach and what are the currently urgent rooms.
 After that it starts if/elif/else statement in which: it checks the battery state in order to interrupt this phase in case robot gets low battery, otherwise the robot will:
 	* randomly choose a URGENT reachable room (if any)
-	* else it will randomly choose one of the reachable rooms giving preference to corridors (if any) To implement this "simple" algorithm, many steps are actually necessary and are shown here below
+	* else it will randomly choose one of the reachable rooms giving preference to corridors (if any) To implement this "simple" algorithm, many steps are actually necessary, and they are shown here below:

 ```bash
 def ChooseNextMove(self):